SkippyZero/Genesis-Field-Theory/README.md

 ---

 ## 🔷 Contact / Contribution
 Feedback, critiques, and extensions are welcome.
+The intent of publicizing this document is to allow individuals with expertise to review and test the ideas within this repository.
 If you use this material, please cite the repository and credit this project as a **human–AI collaborative work**.